aurimas13/Machine-Learning-Goodness/README.md

 [(Back to top)](#table-of-contents)

-*Materials from the challenge of #100DaysOfMLCode can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/tree/main/100DaysOfMLCode).
+Materials from the challenge of #100DaysOfMLCode for each day can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/tree/main/100DaysOfMLCode) under README section there.

 # Public